juji-io/site/blog/you-really-get-me-a-guide-to-chatbot-personalization-by-individual-differences.md

 ## When to Personalize Chatbot Messages

-The next question is when a chatbot designer should personalize chatbot messages by individual differences?
+Now I have explained how a chatbot designer can easily customize a Juji chatbot's messages by different inferred user personas, the next question is when a chatbot designer should do so to get the best value?

 ### Help Cold Start